JamesBracken/Escape-and-explore/README.md

 ## About

 Welcome to Escape & Explore, we offer amazing deals on holidays to multiple cities world-wide.
-For each city we display so great places to go, and give you the whole package.
+For each city we display some great places to go, and give you the whole package.
 From accommocation, to transport, food and everything you could possibly need!
 Book your visit now!

 ![A picture of my website home page on different screen sizes](./assets/images/readme_imgs/home-introduction-responsiveness.PNG)